omersha/omersha.github.io/_posts/2016-05-14-learning-dynamical-systems.md

 increases, and with it their wages.
 In turn, higher wages shrink the employers profit margins, and the incurring risk leads to less employment.
 So amusingly, as Goodwin has noted at the sixties, the economic system of wages and employment is very similar to a biological ecosystem of predators and preys.
-This can be modeled using the [Lotka–Volterra Equations](https://en.wikipedia.org/wiki/Lotka%E2%80%93Volterra_equations).
+Such systems can be modeled using the [Lotka–Volterra Equations](https://en.wikipedia.org/wiki/Lotka%E2%80%93Volterra_equations).

-Those are a system of non-linear and first-order [ODEs](https://en.wikipedia.org/wiki/Ordinary_differential_equation), that model the dynamics of the prey population $e(t)$ and the predators population
+Those are non-linear and first-order [ODEs](https://en.wikipedia.org/wiki/Ordinary_differential_equation), that model the dynamics of the prey population $e(t)$ and the predators population
 $\omega(t)$ by a family of differential equations, parameterized by